 Citations include the key elements that allow your sources to be identified and located.
 These elements vary depending upon the type of resource.

 There are several reasons to cite your sources:

 Citation managers, or bibliographic management software, can save you hours by keeping track of your sources and formatting your bibliographies.

 EndNote and EndNote Web are available at no cost to GSU students, faculty and staff.
 Zotero is available as a free Firefox plugin for anyone to download.

 Use software like EndNote and Zotero to manage your sources - download citations from library databases; export the bibliography into your paper.
 Compare the features of some different citation manager programs here.

-Zotero is a freely available citation manager that easily saves citations from GIL and most library databases, as well as sites like Amazon and the New York Times online.
+Zotero is a free Firefox plugin that easily saves citations from GIL and most library databases, as well as sites like Amazon and the New York Times online.

 Both programs have Word plugins that automatically create bibliographies in the style of your choice.